I love pitching, watching others pitch, and helping founders improve.

 1. Holding Slide

-Quite often when you intent to present your investment deck, you may never get past the first slide!
-This holding slide should therefore have something impressive on it that you can talk around and refer back to.
-Therefore your Company Purpose , Mission Statement or Vision should be the largest text on this page below your logo.
+When presenting your investment deck, you often won't get past the first slide!
+This holding slide should therefore feature something impressive that you can discuss and reference.
+Your Company Purpose, Mission Statement, or Vision should be the largest text on this page, positioned below your logo.

-Also include your name, version of the deck and relevant legal terms in the footer.
+Don't forget to include your name, the deck version, and relevant legal terms in the footer.

 2. Problem